Tags

-It was a lot to take on at once but after three and a half months our living room transformation was complete, so i’m pleased to announce that my husband and I successfully installed crown moulding, put up wainscot paneling and built a fireplace overmantle all for $300.00.
+It was a lot to take on at once but after three and a half months our Budget Living Room Makeover was complete, so i’m pleased to announce that my husband and I successfully installed crown moulding, put up wainscot paneling and built a fireplace overmantle all for $300.00.
 In addition, we were able to find all of the furniture and decorative accents for $2,931 for a total cost of $3,331

 Look for DIY tutorials on how to install crown moulding, how to install picture frame wainscot paneling and how to build a fireplace overmantle in the near future!